 We're all getting older, but just because we may not be in our 20s anymore doesn't mean that we have to sacrifice style—especially when it comes to hair.
 "When it comes to looking youthful there is not a 'one size fits all' solution.
 It’s very important to take various items into account, such as facial features and the shape of one's face.
 It’s also crucial to take into account the texture of the hair and know what the objectives of the client are," says celebrity hairstylist Gina Rivera.
-While there are those who wish to opt for a wash and wear style where others may want to go for a cleaner more finished look.
-It’s important to consult with your hairstylist because they are well trained to take these items into account when helping you to select the right hairstyle."
+While there are those who wish to opt for a wash and wear style, others prefer a cleaner, more polished look.
+According to Rivera, "it's important to consult with your hairstylist because they are well trained to take these items into account when helping you to select the right hairstyle."

 "Long beach waves are a great way to present a young carefree look.
 Michelle Pfeiffer does this extra well by having the waves slightly off of her face allowing her amazing cheekbones to show," says Rivera.
 To get the look, she instructs: "Dry hair upside down, then use a large barrel curling iron staring half-way down the hair shaft.
 Curl leaving about two to three inches of the hair out of the curling iron."